 How to Grow and Care for Haworthiopsis limifolia

 Light: H. limifolia thrives in semi-shaded positions.
 Brighter light conditions are needed to bring out the leaf coloration.
 Any window in your home or office is likely to be an appropriate setting for this succulent.

 Soil: Use commercial potting soil specially formulated for succulents, or make your own well-draining potting mix.

 Hardiness: This plant likes warmer temperatures in summer but cooler in winter.
 H. limifolia can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Watering: The best way to water this succulent is to use the "soak and dry" method.
-Get the soil thoroughly wet, and then wait until it is dry before watering again.
+Watering: In spring and fall, when the growth is most active, water H. limifolia thoroughly, then wait until the top of the soil dries out before watering again.
 Water your plant less during the winter when its growth slows down significantly.
 During the hottest summer months, when this plant is mostly dormant, water just enough to keep the leaves from shriveling.

 Fertilizing: H. limifolia is a slow-growing plant that does not require much fertilizer.
 However, for optimum growth, fertilization is a good idea.
 Feed only with a dilute fertilizer and only during the active growing season.
 Avoid summer fertilizing as this succulent is in a 6 to 8 weeks rest period.